Live Yes! Connect launched: 2018

 Feel free to post questions to the Facebook page when it gets up and running and be on the lookout for the first meeting, hopefully coming up by mid-summer '18.
 Thanks all.

-I am leading an Arthritis Support Network in my area because many 'believe' the South Sarasota to Naples are is 'very seasonal'.
-As an ASN Leader, I would prove that notion incorrect, that there is, in fact, a large population within two to three major geographic 'hubs' that are in need of support services and the Arthritis Foundation's presence year round.
+I am facilitating a group in my area because many 'believe' the South Sarasota to Naples are is 'very seasonal'.
+As a faciltator, I would prove that notion incorrect, that there is, in fact, a large population within two to three major geographic 'hubs' that are in need of support services and the Arthritis Foundation's presence year round.
 Venice to Port Charlotte is one of these areas.
 The Fort Myers/Cape Coral area is another and finally, the Naples/Bonita Springs is the third.
 Combined, this area of Southwest Florida has a great percentage of individuals with arthritis, more so than other areas of the Country, yet it is undeserved.
 Individuals travel North to Tampa or East to Miami for 'proper' medical attention and support services for arthritis.
-As an ASN Leader, I want to show people where the right doctors and support services are in the area as well as increase the awareness that arthritis is a big hurdle for individuals living their daily lives in this region.
+I want to show people where the right doctors and support services are in the area as well as increase the awareness that arthritis is a big hurdle for individuals living their daily lives in this region.

-To join this Arthritis Support Network, please click on the "Join this Group” button above and we will send you updates about upcoming events via email.
+To join this Live Yes!
+Connect Group, please click on the "Join this Group” button above and we will send you updates about upcoming events via email.

-All group participants agree to adhere to the Support Group Participant Guidelines.
+All group participants agree to adhere to the Participant Guidelines.